Risk, Resilience and Protective Factors

 Be proactive and protect those strong and nurturing relationships with the significant adults in the life of your child.
 Ask them to spend regular time every week with your child.
 It doesn't take much.
 A trip to the ice cream/frozen yogurt store.
 A ride-a-long to the grocery store, a walk to a local park, a shared meal every Sunday night, or just dropping by to read a book.
 It is the regular and predictable contact that is important, not the big event or lots of time!

-We know from the research that a strong bond with a significant adult -- caretaker, teacher, coach, scout leader, extended family member or other mentor-like person -- in the life of a child can provide the emotional sustenance and psychological support so necessary during times of family crisis.
+We know from the research that a strong bond with a significant adult -- caretaker, teacher, coach, scout leader, extended family member or other mentor-like person -- in the life of a child can provide the emotional sustenance and psychological support so necessary during times of family crisis / complex family transitions.

-These are people who tell the children they are competent, they are strong, they are brave, they can do it!
-These adults are not dealing with guilt, anger, fear, depression, terror, or shame every time they look at the child.
+These are people who love your child just for being.
+Who tell your child s/he is competent, strong, and brave.
+Who tell your child s/he can do it!
+These adults are not dealing with guilt, anger, fear, depression, terror, and/or shame every time they look at the child.
 These adults simply see the child.
 And every child needs to be seen for who they are and for the potential they have within them.